Nadia B

 Everything is nuanced; dissonance can create harmony.

-It’s the same thing with relationships, the solid foundations we try to build, and the lightness of our emotions.
+It’s the same with relationships, the solid foundations we try to build, and the lightness of our emotions.
 We all try to swim between recklessness and steadiness.

 About the drawings, well, I’m satisfied with the ones I keep…